 Tetanus, commonly called lockjaw, is a bacterial disease that affects the nervous system.
 It is contracted through cuts or wounds that become contaminated with tetanus bacteria.
-The bacteria can get in through deep puncture wounds or cuts like those made by nails or knives, but even a scratch can provide an entryway.
-Tetanus bacteria are present worldwide and are commonly found in soil and most surfaces.
-The infection causes severe muscle spasms, leading to “locking” of the jaw, making it hard to open the mouth or swallow.
+Spores from the bacteria can get in through deep puncture wounds or cuts like those made by nails or knives, but even a scratch can provide an entryway.
+People who have crush injuries, burns, or frostbite are at risk for tetanus.
+Tetanus bacteria are present worldwide and are commonly found in soil, dust, and manure.
+The tetanus bacteria produce a toxin, which causes severe muscle spasms, leading to “locking” of the jaw, making it hard to open the mouth or swallow.
 In severe cases, tetanus infections can lead to death by suffocation.

 Tetanus is a vaccine-preventable disease that is not transmitted from person to person.